Word with Northwest ties stumps at national spelling bee

 In the 90-second speed spelling tie-breaker, Harini spelled 21 words correctly, compared with 15 for Vikram.

-Beyond Senjijextee, three Washington teens also represented the Northwest at the competition.
+Beyond Senjijextee, the Northwest was also represented at the competition by three Washington teens.
 Fourteen-year-old Sirjana Kaur (No. 232), an eighth grader at Redmond Middle School, and 13-year-old fraternal twins Saharsh Kesav Vuppala (No. 206) and Deetya Sai Vuppala (No. 221), eighth graders who attend Annie Wright Middle School and Seabury Middle School, respectively, in Tacoma, were among the 234 spellers in National Harbor, Maryland, for the first fully in-person Bee since 2019.

 Sirjana Kaur misspelled petronel — a portable firearm used in the 16th and 17th centuries.
 She spelled the word “P-E-T-R-O-N-E-L-L-E,” finishing in 49th place, tied with other spellers eliminated in the fourth of seven quarterfinal and semifinal rounds.